-This Northern Michigan recipe is reason enough to take the kids to the nearest u-pick farm for some good old fashioned fruit-picking fun.
-Kids can have a blast making farm-fresh popsicles throughout the season with a variety of u-pick, Northern Michigan food finds such as strawberries, peaches, apricots, raspberries, and blueberries.
-This handful of nutritious ingredients poured into molds—as simple as paper cups with popsicle sticks—will fuel the kids with the kind of energy that doesn’t melt down.
+This Northern Michigan recipe is reason enough to take the kids to the nearest U-Pick farm for some good old fashioned fruit-picking fun.
+Kids will have a blast making farm-fresh popsicles throughout the summer season with a variety of fruits like strawberries, peaches, apricots, raspberries, and blueberries.
+This handful of nutritious ingredients poured into popsicle molds—as simple as paper cups with popsicle sticks—will fuel kids with the kind of energy that doesn’t melt down.
 So let’s get started!

 #1.
-Find a Northern Michigan u-pick farm near you.
+Find a u-pick farm near you.
 Not sure where to start?
-Check out MyNorth’s list of bountiful u-pick farms here.
+Check out MyNorth’s guide to Northern Michigan U-Pick Farms.

 #2.
 Decide which fruits you want to use in your popsicle.
-The recipe we’re showcasing today uses sweet cherries, but in August, per se, you could make peaches n’ creamsicles using the same recipe but with peaches.
+The recipe we’re featuring today uses sweet cherries, but in August, you could make peaches n’ creamsicles using the same recipe but with peaches.
 Let the season help you decide.
-Next, make sure the fruit you choose is at or near it’s peak ripeness.
-Peak ripeness will maximize the amount of natural sugar and flavor in your popsicle.
+Make sure the fruit you choose is at or near its peak ripeness.
+Peak ripeness will maximize the amount of natural sugar and flavor of your popsicle.

 #3.
 Once you’ve returned home with your fresh fruit, gather your ingredients and popsicle molds.
 Here is what you’ll need to make six, 6-ounce popsicles:

 - 2 cups fresh sweet cherries or other u-pick fruit

 - 1 cup greek or plain yogurt